girishsalaskar/girishsalaskar.github.io/README.md

 5. Edit the code, as you save the code, the changes will immediately reflect on the site you opened.
 (No need to execute `npm start` again and again)
 6. After finishing changes, stop the running `npm start` command.
 7. Execute the `npm run build` to build the site, it will generate all output files into `./docs` folder.
 8. Copy files from the `./docs` folder and deploy on your host.
+If you're using github pages, then go to repo settings->Pages and choose `/docs` folder.